top of page

 Peter Ross

+Peter Ross.
 A graduate of Victoria University, Peter was admitted to the bar in 2011, and has practised law in the Wellington region since then.

 Peter frequently appears in all of the Wellington Courts, appearing as counsel in jury and judge-alone trials.
 He has successfully defended criminal matters involving violence, dishonesty, sexual crimes, drugs, firearms, and driving matters.
 Peter also has a successful appeal practice - appealing bail decisions, sentences, and convictions